Estonian Methodist Church: Under occupations (1940–1991)

 A few months before the Soviet occupation, on 25 February 1940 the General Meeting of the Methodist Episcopal Church in Estonia adopted new statutes and a new name, Estonian Methodist Church (Eesti Metodisti Kirik).
 In the first year of the Soviet occupation (1940–1941) several church members were repressed.
 Four Methodist pastors, including superintendent Martin Prikask, were arrested, deported and later executed.

-After a relative easing of restrictions on religious organisations during the German occupation (1941–1944) the religious life in Estonia became again subject to Soviet persecutions of religion.
-In the Stalinist era there were unsuccessful attempts to liquidate the Estonian Methodist Church and make the members to join the Estonian Evangelical Lutheran Church.
+After a relative easing of restrictions on religious organisations during the German occupation (1941–1944), religious life in Estonia, following the Soviet re-occupation of the Baltic states (1944) became again subject to Soviet persecutions of religion.
+In the Stalinist era there were unsuccessful attempts to liquidate the Estonian Methodist Church and to make the members join the Estonian Evangelical Lutheran Church.
 Many congregations lost their buildings – in Tallinn one of the Methodist churches had been destroyed in a Soviet air raid in 1944 and the second church was taken over by the Soviet Army in 1950.
 The Methodist congregation in Tallinn had to move to a little church of the Seventh-day Adventists they continued to share until 2000.
 Some members of the Methodist clergy were further repressed, e.g. pastor of the Tallinn congregation Aleksander Kuum was arrested and deported in 1952.

 Religious life in Estonia started to normalise after Joseph Stalin's death in 1953.
 In 1960s contacts with Methodist organisations abroad became possible again.
-In 1961 the first episcopal visit after WWII took place when Norwegian bishop Odd Arthur Hagen visited Tallinn.
-In 1968 when the United Methodist Church was founded, superintendent Aleksander Kuum from Estonia was able to take part in the founding conference in Dallas.
-Since that time the Methodist Church in Estonia has been part of the Northern Europe Central Conference of the United Methodist Church.
+In 1961 the first episcopal visit after World War II took place when Norwegian bishop Odd Arthur Hagen visited Tallinn.
+In 1968 when the United Methodist Church was founded, superintendent Aleksander Kuum from Estonia was able to take part in the founding conference in Dallas, Texas.
+The Methodist Church in Estonia was part of the Northern Europe Central Conference of the United Methodist Church.
 In 1971 Aleksander Kuum became also a member of the World Methodist Council Executive Committee.
 From 1972 onwards the visits of Northern European bishops to Estonia became regular events, taking place once or twice a year.